hashicorp/consul/website/source/docs/guides/dns-cache.html.md

 }
 ```

-Note, the above example is the default settings and you do not need to set them.
+~> NOTE: The above example is the default setting.
+You do not need to set it explicitly.

 Doing a stale read allows any Consul server to
 service a query, but non-leader nodes may return data that is